About consent and sexual consent

 The best way to help your autistic child understand sexual consent is to introduce ideas about consent early.
 It’s best to start in the toddler years and have many little conversations over time.
 This helps your child get used to being aware of personal boundaries and talking with you about relationships with other people, including sexual relationships.
 It also makes it more likely that your child will come to you if they have questions about relationships and sex.

 To understand sexual consent, children need to understand social rules and cues, non-verbal language, other people’s thoughts and feelings, and their own sexual needs and feelings.
 This might be complicated for autistic children and teenagers.
 Depending on your child’s strengths and needs, you might need to work on these things alongside your child’s understanding of sexual consent.

 Introducing ideas about consent: autistic toddlers and preschoolers

 You can help young autistic children learn about consent and personal boundaries long before you relate these issues to sex.

-Here are some everyday ways to introduce ideas about consent to young autistic children:
+Here are everyday ways to introduce ideas about consent to young autistic children:

 - Ask for your child’s consent during personal care activities like giving your child a bath or helping your child get dressed.
 For example, ‘It’s bath time now.
 Shall I help you take off your clothes?’
 Wait for a response before you help your child.

 - Respect your child’s choices about touch.
-For example, if your child chooses not to kiss, cuddle or sit on someone’s knee, let them know this is OK.
+For example, if your child chooses not to kiss or cuddle someone or sit on someone’s knee, let your child know this is OK.
 You could say, ‘Marli, it’s OK if you don’t want to kiss Aunty.
-Do you want to give her a high-five instead?’
+Do you want to give her a high five instead?’

 - Teach your child about different body parts, including the proper names for their genitals.